 COREM is a not for profit community action group dedicated to setting up community-owned renewable energy projects in the Mullumbimby area, in the pursuit and promotion of a 100% renewable energy future for the region.
 COREM used the Community Grant to support one of their initiatives to install solar panels on the Brunswick Valley Rescue building, reducing greenhouse gas emissions by more than 5 tonnes and contributing to COREM's revolving energy fund which will support future projects.

 - Big Scrub Orchestra - Big Scrub Rainforest Day

-The Big Scrub Orchestra will provide dynamic arts education for local students at the rurally located Dunoon and Whian Whian Public Schools.
+The Big Scrub Orchestra provides dynamic arts education for local students at the rurally located Dunoon and Whian Whian Public Schools.
 Students at these schools have limited access to specialised creative arts teachers and programs.
-The children will participate in creative workshops including song writing workshops, composing music and performance, culminating in the recording of a song and the Big Scrub Orchestra performing at the Big Scrub Rainforest Day.
+The children participate in creative workshops including song writing workshops, composing music and performance, culminating in the recording of a song and the Big Scrub Orchestra performing at the Big Scrub Rainforest Day.